Enjoy a budget-friendly night out with this list of 75 free things to do in Orlando!

 9. Seminole State Planetarium Telescope Thursdays

 Get a closer look at the night sky by peering into a telescope!
-Once a month on a Thursday evening, the staff of the Emil Buehler Perpetual Trust Planetarium hit the road with telescopes in tow and set up shop at a local park or business around Central Florida for Telescope Thursdays.
+Seasonally on a Thursday evening, the staff of the Emil Buehler Perpetual Trust Planetarium hit the road with telescopes in tow and set up shop at a local park or business around Central Florida for Telescope Thursdays.
 The community is welcome to attend and take a peek at the beautiful night sky.
 Events typically last from 7-10pm.

 11. Sanford Art Walk